Table of Contents

 In Pop Culture

 In 1974, Brazilian musician Jorge Ben Jor recorded an album named A Tabua De Esmeralda that translates as The Emerald Tablet.
 In his several songs, he quoted some texts from the tablet and referenced alchemy and Hermes Trismegistus.
 His album was defined as an exercise in musical alchemy and became his greatest achievement.
+In the lyrics of Heavy Seas of Love, British musician Damon Albarn has included the words ‘As above so below’, referring to the Emerald Tablet.

 In the time travel television series Dark, the Emerald Tablet remains the foundation for the work of medieval alchemists.
 A painting of the tablet, with a triquetra symbol added on the bottom, is featured many times throughout the series.
 It’s also depicted as a tattoo on one of the characters in the story, as well as on the metal door in the caves, which is significant to the plot.